Birth Doula Support

 When she’s not supporting birthing clients, Jenny does book design for independent authors.
 She also enjoys kayaking the beautiful lakes and rivers near her home, knitting, exploring the history of New England, and gardening.

 Jenny supports births in the greater Boston area and southern New Hampshire.
-Her fee is $2000.

 WHAT JENNY’S CLIENTS SAY: